swkeever/skies.dev/content/clean-code/index.md

   [Martin’s book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
   to learn the principles of writing clean code.

-Remember, what you think is clean code may not be what someone else thinks is clean code.
-Don’t worry too much about indoctrinating your style preferences on other developers.
-Just conform to the style guide of the project you’re working on.
-If there is no style guide defined in your project, adopt one.
+To write clean code, your safest bet is to conform to the style guide of the project.
+If there is no style guide defined, adopt one, and use lint tooling to automate enforcing it.
 At the end of the day, our goal is shipping software for our users, not styling text files.